-- Computers: You should plan on watching the recorded lectures on line and be able to do your homework on line from a reasonably recent model notebook or desktop computer (Mac or PC).
+- Computers: You should plan on being able to do your homework on-line from a reasonably recent model notebook or desktop computer (Mac or PC).
 We don't recommend that you plan on participating in this class solely from a portable device (phone or tablet).
 Please let me know if this will be an issue for you, and we can try to help. - Portable Devices: You can use recent model portable devices (such as Android or iOS phones & tablets) for some things in this class.
 If you do decide to use your portable device for some of your class work, use the free Canvas app (called "Canvas by Instructure") available in iTunes (for iOS) and the Google Play Store (for Android).
 This app is much better than trying to connect to Canvas using a web browser on a portable device.